Credit points: 15

 Available to Study Abroad StudentsYes

 Subject year levelYear Level 2 - UG

-Prerequisites BIO1OF and either BIO1AD or AGR1ANS or AGR1SYS or AGR1AAS
+Prerequisites (BIO1OF or BIO1MGC) and (BIO1AD or AGR1ANS or AGR1SYS or AGR1AAS or BIO1APM)

 Special conditions In laboratory classes, students will be required to dissect dead animals or to work with living animals under supervision.
 The course includes an introduction to animal ethics.